jeanot1314/Be-There-Tomorrow/README.md

 Current works :
 So many things on test!
---Test many different gaz sensors (carbon monoxyde, hydrogen, methane... anything possible!) to check reaction with commercial pesticide.
+* Test many different gaz sensors (carbon monoxyde, hydrogen, methane... anything possible!) to check reaction with commercial pesticide.
---Testing communication solutions.
+* Testing communication solutions.
 We already made the chip Lora Murata work on a CMWX1ZZABZ with a public gateway.
 But we need to be sure they are now enough ultra wide band gateway to cover most of the lands.
---We need more contacts with bee keepers as any advices can be priceless!
+* We need more contacts with bee keepers as any advices can be priceless!
---We have to continue the embedded software implementation.
+* We have to continue the embedded software implementation.
 We added a FreeRTOS on the STM32L4 to improve the compatibility, so adding new sensors shouldn’t be a problem.
---The box.
+* The box.
 We have to meet more beekeepers to decide the material we will use… When all this will work, it should be a good start for the 1.0 prototype! :-)

 Current needs :
-We are going to need some electronic development board :
+* We are going to need some electronic development board :
-ST Murata for Lora testing
+* ST Murata for Lora testing
-Solar Panel + energie controler
+* Solar Panel + energie controler
-Lipo battery
+* Lipo battery
-3G board
+* 3G board
-STM32L4 dev board for energy saving test (sleeping mode are 10 times better than most Arduino board) 9DOF (degree of freedom) Invensense sensors for movement detection Probably few FSR sensors
+* STM32L4 dev board for energy saving test (sleeping mode are 10 times better than most Arduino board)
+* 9DOF (degree of freedom) Invensense sensors for movement detection
+* Probably few FSR sensors
-Chemical sensors testing to try to detect some néonicotinoids Small distance communication (in case of star topology with 3G modem) (Enocean, Bluetooth Low Energie NORDIC) 3D printer access for the waterproof design
+* Chemical sensors testing to try to detect some néonicotinoids
+* Small distance communication (in case of star topology with 3G modem) (Enocean, Bluetooth Low Energie NORDIC)
+* 3D printer access for the waterproof design
-Buy some Lora Gateway datas (or SIM card if 3G is choosen) Probably a "Dadant" hives (the most present in my area) for integration tests
+* Buy some Lora Gateway datas (or SIM card if 3G is choosen)
+* Probably a "Dadant" hives (the most present in my area) for integration tests

->>>Possibly a Raspberry Pi camera or TOF sensors to monitor the hive inputs and outputs.
+* Possibly a Raspberry Pi camera or TOF sensors to monitor the hive inputs and outputs.
 But this would pose consumption problems